luigiselmi/flink-kafka-consumer/README.md

     java -jar target/pilot-sc4-flink-kafka-consumer-0.0.1-SNAPSHOT-jar-with-dependencies.jar --topic taxy --window 120

 The job will start to read the traffic data from the "taxy" topic, aggregate the speed of taxies every two minutes in road segments in which the taxies are localized, and print the result (average speed per road segment in the time window) to the console.
 The job can also be started from the Flink JobManager, see the [Flink JobManager Quick Star Setup](https://ci.apache.org/projects/flink/flink-docs-release-1.0/quickstart/setup_quickstart.html) to learn how to do it.
+Once Flink is started you can submit a job uploading the project jar file and setting the following parameters

+    Entry Class: eu.bde.sc4pilot.flink.WindowTrafficData
+    Program Arguments: --topic taxy --window 120

 ##Usage
 The job saves the data into Elasticsearch, a document database for json data.
 The version supported by Apache Flink is [Elasticsearch 1.7.3](https://www.elastic.co/downloads/past-releases/elasticsearch-1-7-3).
 Once it has been installed and started a schema,